Ice road: Road closure

 An ice road will typically be closed as a result of deterioration of the running or operating surface, before there is any risk of ice cover failure.
 Surface deterioration can happen when the ice surface becomes too soft, or because of an excessive amount of meltwater on its surface.
 Mid-season road closures can also happen for similar reasons, and also because of inclement weather, such as a blizzard.
 If the ice road is part of a winter road, then closure can also be due to an over-land segment that has become unserviceable.

+Ice road reinforcement

+Ice crossings can be made to support higher loads if they are reinforced, and there are a number of ways this has been done in the past.
+Also, because these structures are vulnerable to a warming climate, which reduces their operational lifespan, they may benefit from reinforcement along problematic segments, such as creek crossings and where the winter road crosses a shoreline.